michaschwab/easypz/README.md

 ### Changelog

+#### 1.1.8

+* Allow passing easypz settings via the new data-easypz attribute to be more W3C compliant.

 #### 1.1.7

 * Basic support for rotate, skewX and skewY, and two different scales for X and Y.